Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

 \subsection{Stabiliy for moment measures}

-Our next few results use the previous machinery to obtain sharp quantitative stability results for moment measures.
-Using Prékopa-Leindler, we obtain stability of the Gibbs measures in the moment measures representation, while the quantitative version of Brascamp-Lieb yields stability of the potentials.
+We now turn to our main application: quantitative stability for the moment measure problem.
+Indeed, here we have a two-fold usage of stability estimates: using the Prékopa-Leindler inequality, we obtain stability of the Gibbs measures in the moment measures representation, while the quantitative version of Brascamp-Lieb yields stability of the dual potentials.